 Root Canal Pain

-There are many myths about root canals, especially ones that say root canal pain can be terrible.
+There are many myths about root canals, especially ones that say that the pain can be terrible.
 Buffalo Endodontist Dr. Aaron McCann and his staff believe that all root canals should be a pain-free experience.
-Contact our office today and let us put your worries of root canal pain away.
+At our office, we strive to make root canal pain non-existent!
+Contact our office today and let us put your worries of root canal pain to rest.